QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

   * SANS <small>(see: critical security controls...)</small>
   * Providers <small>(ex: Cisco...)</small>
 </div><div>

+**The security triad (CIA)** is a famous principle used everywhere in security.
+The opposite is DAD <small>(Disclosure, Alternation, and Destruction)</small>.

+* Confidentiality: only those allowed can access resources
+* Integrity: only allowed modification can modify resources
+* Availability: resources are available when needed

+👉 There is also the french "DICAI" model that extends CIA with Authentication and Identification <small>(verify the identity of users)</small>, and Irrevocability <small>(once performed, cannot be undone)</small>.

 * **Defense-in-depth** 🕸️: use of multiple layers of security, along with various tactics, to slow down/stop an intruder